CLOUZ HOUZ DESIGN GUIDES - What’s your style?

 This isn’t your average sightseeing tour.
 Even if you think you’re not “into” architecture (or you’re worried the kids will be bored), it’s actually super engaging.
 I still remember some of the facts they shared about the city’s history and buildings—things I genuinely think about to this day when I’m walking through downtown.

 Plus, it’s just a great way to get out on the water and see Chicago from a whole new perspective.
-You cover so much ground (well, river), and it’s equal parts relaxing and inspiring.
+You cover a lot of ground (well, river), and it’s equal parts relaxing and inspiring.
 Bonus: there’s a bar onboard if you want to sip something while you soak it all in.
 Make it a moment!

 Close-up of a textured natural fiber rug with an intricate geometric pattern in soft tan tones.
 A woman stands partially in frame wearing wide-leg olive trousers and cream woven flats, holding a dark woven handbag.
 A lucite coffee table sits atop the rug, creating a modern contrast to the earthy textures below.